FilterVCF

 - minid=0

 - Ignore variants with lower average read identity.
-Mean identity score across supporting reads.
+Mean identity score across all supporting reads.
 Default: 0.

 - minscore=0.0

-- Ignore variants with lower Phred-scaled score.
-Simple quality threshold using VCF QUAL field.
+- Ignore variants with lower Phred-scaled score (the VCF QUAL column).
+Simple quality threshold applied directly to the QUAL field without statistical recomputation.
 Default: 0.0.

 - clearfilters

-- Reset all variant filters to zero.
-Clears both VarFilter and SamFilter criteria to start fresh.
+- Reset all variant filters to zero and all position filters to their defaults.
+Clears both VarFilter and SamFilter criteria.

 Java Parameters